google/WebFundamentals/src/content/en/updates/2017/09/picture-in-picture.md

 {% include "web/_shared/contributors/beaufortfrancois.html" %}

 Since April 2017, Chrome for [Android O supports Picture In Picture].
-It allows users to play a `<video>` element in a pinned window that isn't blocked by other windows, so that they can watch while doing other things.
+It allows users to play a `<video>` element in a small overlay window that isn't blocked by other windows, so that they can watch while doing other things.

 Here's how it works: Open Chrome, go to a website that contains a video and play it fullscreen.
-From there, press the Home button to go to your Android Home Screen and the playing video will automatically transition in Picture In Picture.
+From there, press the Home button to go to your Android Home Screen and the playing video will automatically transition to Picture In Picture.
 That's all!
 Pretty cool right?

 <figure>